tylim88/VS-Code-Folder-HIde/README.md

 To hide folder or file, right-click a folder or file and select `Hide Folder` or `Hide File`.

-Hide folder/file Everywhere: Add the selected folder/file to User Settings Hide folder/file Workspace: Add the selected folder/file to Workspace Settings
+**Hide folder/file Everywhere**: Add the selected folder/file to User Settings

+**Hide folder/file Workspace**: Add the selected folder/file to Workspace Settings

 Tested on Window.
 If you are MacOs or Linux user and the extension is not working properly, please open an issue on Github.